How to Write a Position Paper: 5 Steps & Outline Example

 Position Paper Outline Examples:

-In this part, we will guide you on how to write your paper with our arguments.
+In this part, we will guide you on how to write your paper outline with our arguments.
 Our example topic is "Should tablets replace traditional textbooks in the classroom?"
 The structure of the argument is broken down into three categories: Introduction, Body Paragraphs, and Conclusion.
 Each category will be explained and expanded upon with a writing example so that you have understanding and confidence when writing your own academic argument paper.

 Introduction